| Title: | Process Orbitrap Isotopocule Data |

 a ggplot object

 Call this function to visualize orbitrap data vs. time or scan number.
-The most common uses are orbi_plot_raw_data(y = intensity)
+The most common uses are orbi_plot_raw_data(y = intensity), orbi_plot_raw_data(y = ratio), and orbi_plot_raw_data(y = tic * it.ms).

 dataset |